About Kroombit Tops

 Take a bushwalk and explore forests on four-wheel-drive roads.
 Open forests dominated by Sydney blue gum, pink bloodwood and rough-barked apple trees flourish on the park’s eastern slopes.
 In the wetter south-eastern sandstone country, blackbutt forests dominate, and subtropical rainforests grow around some of the creeks.
 Many birds and animals in Kroombit Tops National Park are at the northern or southern limit of their distribution and it is the only known home to the endangered Kroombit tinkerfrog.

-See the remains of a WWII Liberator bomber that crashed at Kroombit Tops in 1945 and remained hidden in the forest until it was discovered nearly 50 years later.
+See the remains of Beautiful Betsy, a WWII Liberator bomber that crashed at Kroombit Tops in 1945 and remained hidden in the forest until it was discovered nearly 50 years later.

 - Read more about the nature, culture and history of Kroombit Tops National Park.

 Help protect our natural environment by practising minimal impact recreation.

 - Use a portable stove to reduce fire danger and eliminate the need for firewood.

 - If you are using the camping area fire-rings, bring clean cut firewood and always check for fire bans and use alternative cooking methods when bans are in place—check Park Alerts.
 All wood within the park is protected and cannot be collected or used for fires.